Boutique Advisory for the C-Suite

 Founder & Principal

-The Levels Framework started as an internal maturity model for a single organization.
+The Levels Framework started as an internal maturity model for a single organization and draws on my experience across top-performing organizations with world-class operating systems enabling their success.
 It became the spine of how I think about scaling any C-suite seat.
-Not as a calendar of work but as an operating system, with discrete levels, observable signals, and the right move at each.

-I work with companies between $50M and $500M ARR, usually at the moment when "we've outgrown the way we've been doing this" becomes louder than the comfort of doing it the way we always have.
+I work with companies from seed to $200M in revenue, and with functional leaders where revenue exceeds $200M.
+My clients are often at an inflection point where "we've outgrown the way we've been doing this" becomes louder than the comfort of doing things "the way we always have."

 Writing